4lexDel/zombie/README.md

     * Allow the player to select it's own keys
     * Difficulties
 - Bugs
-    * We can place a bloc on a zombie
+    * We can place a bloc on a zombie => the pathfinding delay makes the zombie cheat

 <br>